DLR-SC/src2neo/README.md

 # src2neo

-  A tool that extracts software structure from a srcML file and writes it into a Neo4j database.
+This tool converts a [srcML](https://github.com/srcML/srcML) xml-file to a object-oriented data structure (OOS) and writes this structure into a Neo4j database.